pschaus/LINFO1121/source/part4/ex2.rst

    Un fonction de hash pour :math:`XY` est :math:`X \cdot 10^{11} + Y`.
    Le maximum de ce nombre est bien :math:`10^{11} \cdot 26^6` et il existe bien une correspondance 1 à 1 (une bijection, donc) entre la fonction de hash et les strings des véhicules.

-Exercise 4.2.5 (Design of Hash function: Citizens)
+Exercise 4.2.5 (Design of a Hash Function: Citizens)
-"""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""

-Let's imagine that we want to build a directory of Belgian citizens and we want to be able to access each citizen by his identity card number (12 digits).
+Suppose we want to build a directory of Belgian citizens where each citizen can be accessed by their 12-digit national identity card number.
-We can then consider this number as the unique key identifying each citizen and use this key as an index in an array in Java.
+We can consider this number as the unique key identifying each citizen and use it directly as an index in a Java array.
-To each index would correspond a reference to an instance of the class class whose fields constitute the information that we want to store for each citizen.
+Each array index would hold a reference to an instance of a class whose fields contain the citizen's personal information.

 What is the time complexity of the following operations?

-* search for the information relative to a citizen from his identity card number. identity card number.
+* Searching for a citizen's information using their identity card number.
-* add a new citizen.
+* Adding a new citizen.

-Isn't this implementation of a dictionary even better than a hash table?
+Is this implementation of a dictionary not even better than a hash table?
-Can we have a collision problem in this case?
-Justify.
+Can a collision occur in this design?
+Justify your answer.

 .. answer::